Missing teen Jayme Closs found alive three months after her parents were slain, police say

 "I honestly still think I'm dreaming right now.
 It was like I was seeing a ghost," Kasinskas's husband, Peter, told the Minneapolis Star Tribune.
 "It was scary and awesome at the same time.
 My jaw just went to the floor."

 It had been nearly three months since Jayme had gone missing from her home in Barron, where her parents were found dead in October.
-She was found late Thursday afternoon some 65 miles away from her hometown.
+She was found late Thursday afternoon some 105km away from her hometown.

-The Star Tribune reported that Jayme was invited inside and offered food and water, which she declined; instead, she played with the neighbors' new puppy, Penny, and waited for police to arrive.
+The Star Tribune reported that Jayme was invited inside and offered food and water, which she declined; instead, she played with the neighbours' new puppy, Penny, and waited for police to arrive.

 Barron County sheriff's department officials said Thursday that the teen had been located at 4:43 p.m. and that, 11 minutes later, Patterson was taken into custody.